 1. Get A Demo Video & Clear Topic

-Research shows that event planners who are looking at hiring a professional speaker require to see a demo-video (24%).
+Research shows that event planner’s look at hiring professional speakers who have clear topical demo-video (24%).
 Moreover, they want to see someone who is an expert in their chosen field (34%).
 So before we talk about how to get bookings I wanted to make sure that when you do get bookings you record your presentations and take photos for your future topical demo video.

 Example of my Promo Video: